Do You Get Upper Back Pain Between The Shoulder Blades?

 The shoulder blades are suspended from your neck and upper back by muscles.
 Normally your shoulder blades hang between the second and seventh thoracic vertebrae (T2 to T7).

-If one shoulder blade (or both) is hanging too low, it can cause compression of the joints and nerves in the lower part of the neck.
-This can cause referred pain into the upper back and shoulder blades.
+When your shoulder is too low, it can cause compression of the joints and nerves in the lower part of the neck.
+Pinched nerves in the neck can cause referred pain into the upper back and shoulder blades.

 Upper Back Is Too Straight